This post may contain affiliate links. Check out our disclosure for more information.

 The condition of your RV or travel trailer affects the resale value.
 However, whether it will be worth it to fix something or not depends on how much it will impact that value vs. the cost to repair.

-The fastest way to find out how those repairs will affect the resale value is to contact local dealers.
+The fastest way to find out how those repairs will affect the RV resale value is to contact local dealers.
 They’ll quote you on the wholesale value of the vehicle, but they’ll still be able to give you an idea of how much those repairs will increase the resale value.

 However, in most cases, repairs aren’t worth the time or money unless they’re minor cosmetic items that will affect how the RV is presented in listings.